Kupono Low

 Kupono Low (born December 27, 1978) is an American former soccer player.

 Career

 College and amateur

-Low attended Irvington High School in Fremont, California, and played college soccer at California State University, Fresno from 1999–2002, where he was selected for the Pac-10 Men's Soccer All-Conference First Team in 2002.
+Low attended Irvington High School in Fremont, California, and played college soccer at California State University, Fresno from 1999 to 2002, where he was selected for the Pac-10 Men's Soccer All-Conference First Team in 2002.

 In 2000, also played with the Central Coast Roadrunners in the USL Premier Development League.

 Professional

 Low began his professional career with the California Gold in the third division USL Pro Select League in 2003.
 He moved to the Syracuse Salty Dogs of the USL A-League in 2004, before signing with Irish side Sligo Rovers, whom he helped win promotion to the Premier Division.
 He was also a firm fan favorite at Rovers, and in recognition of his performance with the team he was named to eleven-a-side.com's Eircom FAI First Division Team of the Year for 2005.

 In the spring of 2005, Low returned to the United States and joined the Virginia Beach Mariners.
 He played two seasons with the Mariners, but after the team suspended operations in 2007, Low signed with the Carolina RailHawks of the USL First Division, scoring the first goal in the team's history in their inaugural game.
 He finished the season as a second team USL-1 All Star and the team's MVP.

 While still playing for Carolina, the California Cougars of Major Indoor Soccer League drafted Low in the first round (fourth overall) of the 2007 MISL Supplemental Draft; he subsequently played in four games for the Cougars in 2007–2008, during the USL off-season.

 Low has remained a mainstay in Carolina since signing in 2007.
 Since then Low has earned All NASL Best 11 Team of the Year in 2011 and Defender of the year in 2012.